Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ### Shape Types

 Mousetrap offers a wide variety of pre-defined shape types.
-Thanks to this, we don't have to manually each vertex position.
+Thanks to this, we don't have to manually adjust each vertex position.

 #### Point